 The Society of the Sacred Heart has been educating girls and young women for more than 200 years, since Saint Madeleine Sophie Barat founded the order in 1800 “for the sake of one child.”
 At Duchesne, we draw upon the full force and range of our Sacred Heart heritage to help our girls form wise hearts and sharp minds.

-Our curriculum, our culture, and our worldview connect with and promote the Sacred Heart Goals and Criteria, and our single-sex education ensures that our classes and community offer the support, challenge, and freedom that help girls forge dynamic lives.
+Our curriculum, our culture, and our worldview connect with and promote the Sacred Heart Goals and Criteria, and our single-sex education ensures that our classes and community offer the support, challenges, and freedom that help girls forge dynamic lives.

 Sacred Heart Goals and Criteria

 As a member of the Network of Sacred Heart Schools, we are committed to educate students to:

 The building of community as a Christian value.

 Personal growth in an atmosphere of wise freedom.